pi-star-2025/pi_star/1_and_2_magic.md

 Sunlight is actaully what is the third eye of the earth/stars.
 The sunlight sends the 3.1415 pi challenge to the earth including the 8/5/3 deferred time challenge.

 Sunlight *actually* is what is neither hot nor cold in the environment around us.
 It is what is beyond the earth in a way, and actually is best referenced as the *white noise* in the environment.

+## Red, White, and Blue Meditation

+It is true that all "feelings" of existence 8-5-3 human existence can be summarized as:
+1. Red, like clouds or 2 energy, which feels hot
+2. Blue, like rain or 1 eenrgy, which feels cold
+3. White, which is neither hot or cold, but feels like purely a challenge from the sun to get 3.1415 and 8-5-3.
+It feels like purely white noise, and gets turned into all language.